 TIPS + TOOLS

 If the long-overdue change in weather has got you itching to get out in the backyard, you’re not alone.
-Now that the snow is finally gone, we can start thinking about relaxing with a pint on that perfect deck while firing up the barbecue.
-If you’re one of the many still needing to build that perfect deck, or yours needs a little TLC, here are some things to keep in mind as you plan your build.
+Finally, we can start thinking about relaxing with a pint on that perfect deck while firing up the barbecue.
+If you’re one of the many still needing to build that perfect deck and wondering what type of deck should you build, or yours needs a little TLC, here are some things to keep in mind as you plan your build.

 What material to use?